lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 * Is the gain coming from squeezing more out of the big spenders or increasing engagement with those who spend least
 * Was any part of the distribution negatively affected

+these questions are answered by looking at how the distribution shifted; for this problem we might also look at whether the treatment increased open rate vs AOV

 Box and whisker - uh, hm

 ```python